 In a private ceremony at Queen's House, Colombo, Ceylon, Governor-General Sir Oliver Goonetilleke swore in the new 10-member cabinet of Premier Mrs.

-In a private ceremony at Queen's House, Colombo, Ceylon, Governor-General Sir Oliver Goonetilleke swore in the new 10-member cabinet of Premier Mrs. Bandaranaike, July 24.
+Background: In a private ceremony at Queen's House, Colombo, Ceylon, Governor-General Sir Oliver Goonetilleke swore in the new 10-member cabinet of Premier Mrs. Bandaranaike, July 24.
 All are from the Sri Lanka Freedom Party, which won 75 of 151 seats in the July 20 election; no posts were offered to Trotskyites or Communists, with whom the SLFP had an electoral alliance.

 Mrs. Bandaranaike, the world's first woman Premier, was sworn in July 21; she did not contest a seat in the election, and must enter Parliament through a by-election within the next four months.
 Apart from the premiership, she will hold the Defense and External Affairs portfolios.